403b Retirement Plan Options for Teachers

 Planning for the Future

+It is possible to perform a 403b rollover tax-free, but with some caveats.
+The IRS offers a rollover chart with detailed account specifications and limitations.
 With the fixed index annuity, there are a few important things that you need to be aware of.
 Number one is that the money you put in is 100% guaranteed by the insurance company to not go down in value.
 The second thing is that you’re going to participate in the stock market gains in a good year, but most importantly, not participate in the losses in a bad year.
 That money is going to basically lock in every year that you have a gain, so once you have a good year, it locks in and becomes your principal and is now 100% guaranteed.

 Consider the features of a fixed index annuity if you are thinking, ‘I’ve only got X amount of years until I retire.
 I’ve got to make some money, and I most importantly can’t afford to lose money.’